 - Disruption of service/inability to meet demand;

 - Critical injury including loss of life;

 - Breach of security that is a threat to public health;

 - Intense media attention;

 - Community emergency affecting water supply/treatment;

 - Declared pandemic; or

 - Catastrophic failure that could impact public health or the environment or cause significant property damage.

 - 3.3 Potential emergency situations or service interruptions identified for the Temiskaming Shores Drinking Water Systems include:

 - Unsafe Water

 - Spill Response

 - Critical Injury

 - Critical Shortage of Staff

 - Loss of Service

 - Security Breach

-- 3.4 The processes for responding to and recovering from each potential emergency situation/service disruption are documented within a site-specific contingency plan (CP).
+- 3.4 The processes for responding to and recovering from each potential emergency situation/service disruption are documented within a contingency plan (CP).
 The CPs and related site specific environmental emergency procedures (EEPs) are contained within the FEP.
+To better support management and operational staff when dealing with emergency situations, the CPs are linked to related EEPs.